wang-h-w/traffic-sign-detection/README.md

         conda activate {ENV_NAME}
         conda deactivate

+### 0. Install Requirements
+The requirements of SingleDetection and EnvDetection is different.
+Use following command to install:

+        pip install -r ./SingleDetection/requirements_single.txt
+        pip install -r ./EnvDetection/requirements_env.txt

 ### 1. Single and Online Detection
 The code has been tested with Python 3.9, Tensorflow 2.6.0, PyQt 5.15.6 on macOS Big Sur, Windows 10 and Windows 11.